 Choose one from these three topics for a hands-on, interactive, one-hour workshop bringing the plants and animals of the Water of Leith right into your classroom.
 Activities: PowerPoint presentation, interactive classroom activities and games.

-From algae, to mayfly nymph, to trout, to heron: this workshop teaches students about the many food chains on the river and the ways in which ecological communities are interdependent.
-Students investigate a freshwater sample for invertebrate life, observe a mummified Pipistrelle bat, and examine the contents of an owl pellet.
+From algae, to mayfly nymph, to trout, to heron: this workshop teaches learners about the many food chains on the river and the ways in which ecological communities are interdependent.
+Pupils investigate a freshwater sample for invertebrate life.
 Younger classes take on the role of different plants and animals in ‘The Great Water of Leith Food Chain Game.’
 Older classes act as environmental consultants with real-life scenarios of disruptions to the food chain on the river.
 They discuss the potential impact of both natural and human disruptions and suggest ways in which we as humans can mitigate the impact.
-One hour.

 The water cycle is central to life on earth and yet it can be quite challenging for students to understand how it actually affects their lives.
 In this workshop, we look at the vital role of the Water of Leith in the water cycle and explore key concepts such as run-off and evaporation as they apply on the river.
 Students explore life under the surface of the water with a freshwater invertebrate sample as well learning about the otters that travel the river from its source in the Pentland Hills to the sea.
 Younger classes participate in our fun quiz game called ‘From Source to Sea and Back Again.’
 Older classes examine potential natural and human disruptions to the water cycle in the form of real-life scenarios.